 “Walshe really is a startlingly resourceful singer, barking like a dog one moment, moving into unearthly glossolalia the next, totally persuasive even when singing with a mouthful of popping candy.
 Conrad grounds her in the most complementary way.
 His violin, these days, is a blackened, battle-scarred object, trailing extra strings and preparations.
 When he finally alights on a searing drone, the spirit of 60s dream music flickers into life, inspiring Walshe into a passage of soaring vocal purity.
 Similarly, Walshe’s surrealist virtuosity inspires a looseness in him.
 He stamps on a canvas attached to contact mics, she stamps back in her silver glitter shoes.”

-Jennifer Walshe (b.1974, Dublin, Ireland) is an Irish composer, vocalist and conceptual artist of multiple virtual identities.
+Jennifer Walshe (b.1974, Dublin, Ireland) is a composer and performing vocalist, often working under multiple imaginary identities.
 Her installations, orchestral-, chamber- and music theater works have been commissioned and presented all over the world.
-She is also an active improviser, performing regularly with musicians in Europe and the U.S. and in various duos including Ma La Pert with Tony Conrad and The People’s United Telepathic Improvisation Front (PUTIF) with Tomomi Adachi.
+She is also an active improviser, performing regularly with musicians in Europe and the U.S. and in various duos, including The People’s United Telepathic Improvisation Front (PUTIF) with Tomomi Adachi.
 Separated from each other by thousands of miles, Walshe and Adachi improvise telepathically, synchronizing start and end times, then mixing recordings later.

 Tony Conrad (b.1940, Concord, N.H.) is an experimental filmmaker, artist, composer and musician who divides his time between Buffalo and Brooklyn.
 A pioneer of drone-based minimalist music, he was a member of the Theatre of Eternal Music—also known as The Dream Syndicate—which included John Cale, Angus MacLise, La Monte Young, and Marian Zazeela, and has collaborated with numerous filmmakers, artists and musicians such as Jack Smith, Mike Kelley, Tony Oursler and Jim O’Rourke.
 He played alongside Lou Reed, John Cale and Walter De Maria in the rock group The Primitives, which predated the formation of The Velvet Underground.